sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 My [describe](https://github.com/sinewalker/dotfiles/blob/1.2.1/source/10_meta.sh#L73) function tells you *where a shell function comes from, and a quick summary description from the doc-comment*.
 It's a bit like emacs' `describe-function`.

-What if we want to see all of the doumentation, and the code?
+What if we want to see all of the documentation, and the code?
 Well, we *could* look in that file, or we can just `list` the function, as it has been loaded into memory:

 ```sh